 runny or stuffy nose

-stomach symptoms, such as nausea, vomiting, and diarrhea also can occur but are more common in children than adults
+stomach symptoms, such as nausea, vomiting, and diarrhea (more common in children than adults)

-The flu often feels different than a regular "common cold" because of the high fever and lots of body aches, especially the first two to three days.
+The flu often feels different than a "common cold" because of the high fever and body aches, especially the first 2-3 days.